-- Writers will be New Zealand citizens or New Zealand permanent residents aged between 16 and 21 years old (as of 1 December 2017).
+- Writers will be New Zealand citizens or New Zealand permanent residents aged between 16 and 21 years old in the year of competition.
 Entries must be accompanied by proof of age.

 - One entry per person will be accepted.

 - The judge will assess the merits of the essays and reserve the right not to award a prize.
 No correspondence with the judge will be entered into.

 - Landfall reserves the right to publish the winning entry, and other shortlisted entries, at the editor's discretion.